-Private colleges typically require both the FAFSA and the standard PROFILE form or their own aid form, which you'll need to submit by each individual college deadline.
-The PROFILE form is generally submitted in late fall or winter, but is often required earlier if your child is applying early decision or early action.
+Private colleges typically require both the FAFSA and the standard CSS Profile form or their own aid form, which you'll need to submit by each individual college deadline.
+The Profile form is generally submitted in late fall or winter, but is often required earlier if your child is applying early decision or early action.

 After your FAFSA is processed, you will receive a Student Aid Report that highlights your EFC.
 Colleges that you list on the FAFSA will also get a copy of the report.
 Then the financial aid administrator at each school that accepts your child will try to craft an aid package to meet your child's financial need.
 Colleges aren't obligated to meet all of it.

-If you'd like to lobby a particular school for more aid, tread carefully.
-A polite letter to the financial aid administrator followed up by a telephone call is appropriate.
+If you'd like to ask a particular school for more aid, a polite letter to the financial aid administrator followed up by a telephone call is appropriate.
 Your chances for getting more aid are best if you can document a change in circumstances that affects your ability to pay, such as a recent job loss, unusually high medical bills, or some other unforeseen event.

 Here are some names you'll be hearing as you navigate the world of financial aid:

-Direct Stafford Loan – The most common student loan for college and graduate students.
-For undergraduate students, the interest rate is currently fixed at 5.045% for loans disbursed July 1, 2018 through June 30, 2019, and 6.595% for graduate students.
+The most common student loan for college and graduate students.
+For undergraduate students, the interest rate is currently fixed at 3.734% for loans disbursed July 1, 2021 through June 30, 2022, and 5.284% for graduate students.

-Direct PLUS Loan – An education loan for parents of college students and independent graduate students.
+An education loan for parents of college students and independent graduate students.
 A separate application is required, though filing the FAFSA first is a prerequisite.
 Parents can borrow the full cost of their child's education, minus any financial aid received; the only criteria is a good credit history.
-The interest rate is currently fixed at 7.595% for loans disbursed July 1, 2018 through June 30, 2019.
+The interest rate is currently fixed at 6.284% for loans disbursed July 1, 2021 through June 30, 2022.

-Pell Grant – A Pell Grant is available only to undergraduates with exceptional financial need.
+A Pell Grant does not need to be repaid and is available only to undergraduates with exceptional financial need.

 If you want to get an estimate ahead of time of how much financial aid (need-based or merit) your child might qualify for at a particular college, visit the college's website and fill out its net price calculator, which all colleges are required to have on their websites.
 Net price calculators ask for parent and student income and asset information, and they take anywhere from 5 to 15 minutes to complete.

 Besides colleges, a wide variety of groups offer merit scholarships to students meeting certain criteria.
-There are websites where your child can input his or her background, abilities, and interests and receive (free of charge) a matching list of potential scholarships.
+There are websites where your child can input their background, abilities, and interests and receive (free of charge) a matching list of potential scholarships.